A-suna/report_generator/README.md

 ## Report Generator
-generate_report.py connects uses pyodbc to connect to a database and query results and then send information to specific users via email provided in a .json file.
-The results queried from the database are then written to a EXCEL(.xlsx) file.
-Files are generated for each query maded against the Database.
+generate_report.py uses pyodbc to connect to a database and uses a JSON file as a set of instructions and a list of directories  of where to get the queries to run against the database.
+The data is then written to an EXCEL(.xlsx) file.
+Each query does generate it's own EXCEL(.xlsx) file.
+The JSON file also provides an email to each corresponding query that the script needs to submit the results to.
+Structure of the File below.

 Each query is read from a .sql file.
 These queries are written prior to executing the script.